-Thermal oil systems are a standard requirement for new facilities and many existing food and beverage processing facilities are upgrading due to the need for precise temperature control.
+Thermal fluid systems are a standard requirement for new facilities and many existing food and beverage processing facilities are upgrading due to the need for precise temperature control.
 Food and beverage processing requires heat transfer oils that are HT-1 certified for use in these applications and are non-toxic — these usually come in the form of mineral oils.
 Read more

 Industrial heating and cooling processes include laundries, asphalt plants and marine heating applications, as well as the manufacture of engineered wood for use in housing and construction.
 Examples of this type of manufacturing are medium density fibre (MDF), panelling and plywood along with other speciality wood-based building products.

 Nearly every step of biofuel production requires efficient heating of product.
-Heat transfer oils ensure high quality product output in all applications.
+Heat transfer fluids ensure high quality product output in all applications.
 The most common types of biofuels are ethanol, biodiesel and fuels produced by gasification of biomass.
 Read more

 Heat transfer oil systems are central to the processing of oil and gas products.
 Initial production, transport, refining and recycling all require the use of heat transfer fluids.
-Offshore platforms use liquid phase heat transfer oil to heat reboilers and columns for the distillation of oil and oil-based products.
+Offshore platforms use liquid phase thermal fluid to heat reboilers and columns for the distillation of oil and oil-based products.